arve0/feathers-mongodb-fuzzy-search/README.md

 # feathers-mongodb-fuzzy-search
 Add fuzzy `$search` to mongodb `service.find` queries: full-text search on documents as well as pattern matching on individual fields.

+For text search queries on string content be sure to text index your fields, as it uses mongodb $text: https://docs.mongodb.com/manual/reference/operator/query/text/.
+For simple field match on a string field https://docs.mongodb.com/manual/reference/operator/query/regex/ is used.

 ## Install
 ```
 npm install feathers-mongodb-fuzzy-search